EQDiet/EQDietAlpha0.2/README.md

 EQDiet: Free Open-source Healthy Diet App

 ---
 ### Warning: EQDiet Alpha 0.2's support has finished the 04/19/2020.
+At 09/17/2020, this repository has been archived.
 We suggest you to change to a newer version of the app.

 ---
 Welcome to EQDiet Alpha version 0.2.
 Hope you enjoy using our app!
 You can visit our website [here](https://eqdiet.weebly.com)